Measurement prospects for the pair-instability mass cutoff with gravitational waves: Abstract

 \section{Abstract}

 Pair-instability supernovae leave behind no compact remnants, resulting in a predicted gap in the distribution of stellar black-hole masses.
 Gravitational waves from binary black-hole mergers probe the relevant mass range and analyses of the LIGO--Virgo--KAGRA catalog (GWTC-4) indicate a possible mass cutoff at 40--50$M_\odot$.
-However, the robustness of this result is yet to be tested.
-To this end, we simulate a comprehensive suite of gravitational-wave catalogs with full Bayesian parameter estimation and analyze them with parametric population models.
-For catalogs similar to GWTC-4, confident identification of a cutoff is not guaranteed, but GWTC-4 results are compatible with the best constraints among our simulations.
-Conversely, spurious false identification of a cutoff is unlikely.
-For catalogs expected by the end of the O4 observing run, uncertainty in the cutoff mass is reduced by $\gtrsim20\%$, but a cutoff at 40--50$M_\odot$ yields only a lower bound on the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction rate, which in terms of the S-factor at 300\,keV may be $S_{300}\gtrsim125$\,keV\,b at 90\% credibility by the end of O4.
+However, the robustness of this result remains unclear.
+To this end, using full Bayesian parameter estimation, we simulate gravitational-wave catalogs with and without such a mass cutoff, then test whether its presence or absence is correctly inferred with parametric population models.
+For catalogs similar to GWTC-4, confident identification of a cutoff is not guaranteed, but the best constraints among our simulations are compatible with results from GWTC-4 when the model includes a cutoff.
+Conversely, spurious identification of a cutoff is unlikely.
+For catalogs expected by the end of the O4 observing run, uncertainty in the cutoff mass is reduced by $\gtrsim20\%$, but a cutoff at 40--50$M_\odot$ yields only a lower bound on the $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction rate, our most stringent constraints on the S-factor at 300\,keV being $S_{300}\gtrsim125$\,keV\,b at 90\% credibility.
 Relative uncertainties on the Hubble parameter $H_0$ from gravitational-wave data alone can still be up to 100\%.
 We also analyze GWTC-4 with the nonparametric \textsc{PixelPop} population model, finding that some mass features are more prominent than in parametric models but a sharp cutoff is not required.
-However, the parametric model passes a likelihood-based predictive test in GWTC-4 and the \textsc{PixelPop} results are consistent with those from our simulated catalogs where a cutoff is present.
-We use the simple focus of this study to emphasize that such tests are necessary to make astrophysical claims from gravitational-wave catalogs going forward.
+However, the parametric model passes a likelihood-based predictive test in GWTC-4 and the \textsc{PixelPop} results are consistent with those from our simulated catalogs with a cutoff.
+Such tests are necessary to make astrophysical claims from gravitational-wave catalogs.